florza/contests-engine/README.md

 - Field userdata in all tables

 ## Next Steps
+- Delete draw
+- Create draw (Post?
+Patch?) with first defining the structure of the tableau
+  - with seed list: complete draw, overwrites previous:
+    1. Seed #1 to the top
+    2. Seed #2 to the bottom
+    3. Seeds #3 and #4 randomly to middle positions
+    4. And so on for #5 - #8, #9 - 16, ... (to maximal number of seeds or number of groups - never more than 1 seed per group)
+    5. Place eventually remaining participants randomly
+  - without seed list: eventually with partial draw as input, randomly drawing the remaining participants

 - Error processing and messages, see also:
     - https://blog.rebased.pl/2016/11/07/api-error-handling.htmlj
     - jsonapi.org !!